 As predicted, the night before was restless but I did end up sleeping a good 4-5 hours before the alarm went off.
 As planned we dressed in sweats, grabbed our “Special Needs” bags, nutrition for the bike, and headed to transition around 4:30 am.
 We were body marked, checked our bikes, dropped our bags, and then headed back to try and leisurely eat breakfast, and dress for the race.
 Kari cooked eggs and turkey bacon, I cooked oatmeal and we all hung out for a while and tried to prepare ourselves with our loved ones.
 It was kind of surreal.
 I remembered these moments from the first time I competed in this race, but it still seemed like it was all new again.

 We dressed, pulled on our wetsuits halfway, hugged and headed for the start line.
-We walked 1393113_10202369776593562_1301605987_nwith Kari, Kim, and Danny down to the start, but athletes had to enter separately than spectators, so when we finally hit the beach we couldn’t find them.
+We walked with Kari, Kim, and Danny down to the start, but athletes had to enter separately than spectators, so when we finally hit the beach we couldn’t find them.
 I really wanted to see them all before the start, but I knew I would be ok if I didn’t, but Kari had Pete’s goggles in her bag, so now it became imperative that we find them.
 We walked over trying to find them, so when it came to a point where we had no time left, we dropped our stuff and proceeded to button up our wetsuits and prepare to go under the arch.
 It was at that moment, our party found us.
 Talk about cutting it close.
 We hugged, gut our well wishes, wished each other luck and headed into the mass of athletes preparing for the start.

 This year was a little different as signs were being held up with expected times for the swim.
 It could be compared to pace groups commonly found in road races except instead of going deep from a start line this went wide along the shore with the idea that if the slower swimmers would be the widest from the buoys and would fall in behind the faster ones.
 This was thought to bring down the chaos of a mass swim start, but for me, it was worse.
 I have been in comparable rough water, hit, kicked and swam over before and I always kept on swimming no matter what, but this time I was kicked so many times with the last time throwing my goggles from my face.
 It took me a few minutes to find them floating away from me, but I was able to put them back without too much trouble.